 GameMaker is by far the simplest and most beginner friendly game engine that we have on the list.
 While it only supports 2d games it has very good appeal to new game developers.
 It is very easy to pick up and almost anything you find on the internet can be used as graphics assets.
 The built in language which is based on Java has very good documentation and amazing built in functions.

 If this is your first time developing a game then GameMaker is recommended.
-To get started take a look at the flowing link
+To get started, take a look at the following link

 Unity is one of, if not the most popular game engine out there.
 It supports 2d and 3d games and comes with an impressive amount of free assets.
 While unity does not look nearly as good as Unreal it is much easier to run on laptop computers and is a great choice for small nifty little games.